top of page

 The Mission.

-Depending on the user’s choice, the app will appear in their native language.
-Local priests from each country will guide users through Bible readings, podcasts, prayers, and lessons on the Catechesis, educating Catholics on the Gospel and the richness of our faith.
+Depending on the user’s choice, the app appears in their chosen language.
+Local priests from each country guide users through Bible readings, podcasts, prayers, and lessons from the Catechism, helping them grow in understanding of the Gospel and the richness of the faith.

-The goal is to give the Catholic minority in the worlds most secular areas, a deeper understanding of the True Living Word, so they may go out and share it in the world.
+The goal is to give the Catholic minority in Scandinavia, one of the worlds most secular areas, a deeper understanding of the True Living Word, enabling them to go out and share it in the world.

-The software architecture of the app is done, now, we are working to raise resources to create the content itself.
-Explicitly for the sound production of the teachings, lessons, and formation that will empower Catholics across The Nordic Countries.
+The app’s software architecture is complete.
+We are now working to secure funding to create the content, particularly for the audio production of teachings, lessons, and formation that will empower Catholics across the Nordic countries.

-Bringing the faith to some of the most secular places in the world is a challenge, but one we believe is worth taking on.
+Bringing the faith back to Scandinavia, a region so in need of Christ’s teaching, is a challenge, but one we believe is worth taking on.

 "I do not boast of preaching the Gospel, since it is a duty with which I am charged...
 It would go hard with me indeed if I did not preach the Gospel".